CCJ mortgages: Can You Get a Mortgage with a CCJ?

-If you’ve struggled with debt in the past but are now hoping to buy a new property, you might be wondering “can I get a mortgage with a CCJ?”.
+If you’ve struggled with debt in the past and are now looking to buy a property, you may be wondering, “Can I get a mortgage with a CCJ?”.

-At The Mortgage Genie, we can help you to secure a mortgage even if you have a CCJ.
-This is because we have access to more than 90 lenders, many of which specialise in handling cases just like yours.
-We’re also experts in considering all of the relevant factors so we can help you find a bad credit mortgage that suits your needs and budget.
-So, get in touch with our team to discuss your situation and requirements today.
+At The Mortgage Genie, we can help you secure a mortgage with a CCJ.
+With access to over 90 lenders, many specialising in cases like yours, we’ll consider all relevant factors to find a bad credit mortgage that fits your needs and budget.
+Contact our team today to discuss your situation.

-We know you’ll still have some questions about CCJ mortgages and how your history can have an impact on your application, though, so we’ve also put this guide together to address them.
-Here, we’ll cover:
+We know you may have more questions about CCJ mortgages, so we’ve put together this guide to address them.
+We’ll cover:

 Read on to learn everything you’ll need to know ahead of applying for a mortgage with a CCJ.